vienpt/vienpt/README.md

 ## Hi there, I'm Vien 👋
-I'm a full stack developer.
-I create interactive web stuff using Vuejs, Nuxtjs, and something new Blazor webassembly in frond end.
-In back end I work with ASP.Net Core, Java Springboot and Cloud-native application (Azure).
+I create interactive web stuff using Vuejs, Nuxtjs in front-end and .Net Core, Java Springboot in back-end.
 You can find my blog-posts on my [ website](https://viendev.netlify.app), which is created using Vuepress.

 Some technologies I enjoy working with are JAMStack (JavaScript, APIs, Markup), Headless CMS and more.
 My interest in the Nuxtjs framework that let me create almost web application.